Mastering engineering email writing is an art you need to know, to keep projects running smoothly and within budget.

 - Budget and schedule

-Please let me know when you will be able to provide me with this distance?
-I need this information by the end of this week to finalize my design for next week’s submittal.
+I need this information by the end of this week, so I can finalize my design for next week’s submission.

-What’s more, I have a record of my question in an email in case I miss my deadline.
-Thus, the recipient can’t say I never requested said information, trying to place the blame on me.
+Additionally, this email serves as a record in case I miss my deadline.
+The recipient can’t claim I never reached out, attempting to shift the blame onto me.

 #3 Properly introduce yourself

 When you’re chatting with someone for the first time, kick off the conversation with a friendly introduction.
 No need for anything too formal, just a simple message like this:

 This is (insert name) and I work with (insert company).

 Rob referenced me to you, and I was inquiring about (insert project).